Summer in Marseille

 Remember to stay hydrated

 We’re talking about water, of course, to be consumed without moderation in the heat.
 But when it’s time for an aperitif, we’re always on the lookout for a chilled cocktail!
 The choice is yours: how about a cocktail with a view?
-Try the Dantès, the Sofitel’s bar, with its plunging view over the Old Port.
-This summer, you’ll also have the pleasure of discovering the menu in collaboration with the Tourist Office and testing our ChooseMarseille cocktail.
+Try the Dantès, the Sofitel’s bar, with its bird’s-eye view of the Old Port.
+Or the Buvette “Le Bon Air”, which takes its place every summer at the foot of Notre-Dame de la Garde.

 More of a neighborhood bar?
-We strongly suggest the Parpaing qui Flotte in the Camas district, with its delicious and varied cocktail menu, or the nearby Beer’Ocratie.
+We strongly suggest the Parpaing qui Flotte in the Camas district, with its delicious and varied cocktail menu, or just around the corner, the Beer’Ocratie.
 Not far from Castellane, the shady patio of l’Ebénisterie is perfect for late afternoon aperitifs.

-And for the more Marseillais among you, why not head over to MX to learn how to concoct, or simply sample, their delicious pastis cocktails?
-If you thought there was only such a thing as the mauresque or the parrot, you were wrong.
-Once you’ve tasted the Café corrigé or the Jaune lemon, you’ll even want to make them again at home!
+And for the more Marseillais among you, why not head over to MX – Maison Yellow to learn how to concoct, or simply enjoy, their delicious pastis cocktails?
+If you thought there was only such a thing as the Moorish or the Parrot, you were wrong.
+After tasting the Café corrigé or the Jaune lemon, you’ll even want to make them again at home!

 And finally: diving in the Mediterranean

 It’s hard to talk about summer in Marseille without mentioning the best swimming spots!
-As Massilia so aptly puts it, “Quand arrive l’été l’appel des Goudes est le plus fort”.
-We can only recommend a trip to these beaches at the end of the Marseilles world (and favor the bus or bike over the car), where the white rocks mingle with the turquoise blue water to create a tapestry of OM colors that will make you forget you’re still in Marseilles.
+As Massilia Soud system so aptly put it in their song “Quand arrive l’été l’appel des Goudes est le plus fort” (“When summer arrives, the call of the Goudes is the strongest”).
+We can only recommend a trip to these beaches at the end of the Marseilles world (take the bus or bike, avoid the car), where the white rocks mingle with the turquoise blue water to create a tapestry of OM colors that will make you forget you’re still in Marseilles.

 Not far behind, the Parc National des Calanques is breaking new ground by offering, for the first time in France, regulated access to the Calanque de Sugiton, one of the most popular.
-Don’t hesitate to book your day between July 1 and September 3, and every weekend in June, to be among the first to enjoy this heavenly enclave far from the usual hustle and bustle.
+Don’t hesitate to book your day during the summer season (from June 21) and be among the first to enjoy this heavenly enclave far from the usual hustle and bustle.